DBinary/DBinary/README.md

 * 💻 Currently studying on @ [School of Life Sciences, Westlake University](https://sls.westlake.edu.cn/).
 .
-* 👑 funded by the Fundamental Research Project for Young Ph.D.
+* 👑 Funded by the Fundamental Research Project for Young Ph.D.
 Students from National Natural Science Foundation of China.